* Best Buy founder, private equity firms, examine books

 By Rodrigo Campos

-Stocks oscillated between gains and losses as hopes that Spain will eventually request a bailout were offset by concern over China’s slowing economy.
+Trading will likely be volatile as a conviction that Spain will eventually request financial aid is offset by concern over a slowing Chinese economy.

-Best Buy shares gained 2.9 percent to $17.47 as founder Richard Schulze and at least four private equity firms started examining its books, in early steps toward what could become an $11 billion buyout.
+Best Buy shares gained 3.4 percent in premarket trading as founder Richard Schulze and at least four private equity firms started examining its books, in early steps toward what could become an $11 billion buyout.

-Shares of Family Dollar Stores rose 4.6 percent to $69.03 after the discount chain posted a higher quarterly profit.
+Shares of Family Dollar Stores rose 3 percent in premarket trading after the discount chain posted a higher quarterly profit.

-Monsanto shares fell 3 percent to $87.80 after the agribusiness group posted a fourth-quarter loss during a seasonally sluggish sales period.
+Monsanto shares fell 3 percent in premarket trading after the agribusiness group posted a fourth-quarter loss during a seasonally sluggish sales period.